HEXXXxxxuan/ecoACT-android-application/items/report.md

 # [G0 - Team Name] Report

-The following is a report template to help your team successfully provide all the details necessary for your report in a structured and organised manner.
-Please give a straightforward and concise report that best demonstrates your project.
-Note that a good report will give a better impression of your project to the reviewers.

-Note that you should have removed ALL TEMPLATE/INSTRUCTION textes in your submission (like the current sentence), otherwise it hampers the professionality in your documentation.

-*Here are some tips to write a good report:*

-* `Bullet points` are allowed and strongly encouraged for this report.
-Try to summarise and list the highlights of your project (rather than give long paragraphs).*

-* *Try to create `diagrams` for parts that could greatly benefit from it.*

-* *Try to make your report `well structured`, which is easier for the reviewers to capture the necessary information.*

 *We give instructions enclosed in square brackets [...] and examples for each sections to demonstrate what are expected for your project report.
 Note that they only provide part of the skeleton and your description should be more content-rich.
 Quick references about markdown by [CommonMark](https://commonmark.org/help/)*

 ## Table of Contents